Some features of X-Plane require that X-Plane be able to communicate across your network. These features include:

 In order for your computer to “see” the other computers in the situations above, you must first allow X-Plane to communicate through your firewall.
 If your computer is not running a firewall, of course, this is of no concern to you.

-To do this in Windows Vista and Windows 7,
+In Windows Vista and Windows 7,

 - Open Windows Firewall by clicking the Start button, clicking Control Panel, clicking Security, and then clicking Windows Firewall.